jbalogh/bzattach/README.md

 ### Installation

+The script requires Python 2.6.
+If this is a terrible burden for you, let me know.

     STATIC_DEPS=true pip install -e git://github.com/jbalogh/bzattach.git#egg=bzattach

 If you want to make the script suck less, check out the source and run